DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

 ### Start services

-To start the VM run in the root of `dd-dtap`:
+To start the VM, run in the root of `dd-dtap`:

 ```commandline
 start-preprovisioned-box.py -s dev_transfer